Login to the E-Learning Centre:

 This is with the exception of current ASCTA accredited coaches who are employed for squads/coaching only and accredited aqua instructors employed for aqua classes only.

-Previously BRONZE level recognition, the newly named STANDARD School of Excellence assures the community that has a preference for employing AUSTSWIM Licenced Teachers.
+Previously BRONZE level recognition, the newly named STANDARD School of Excellence assures the community that has a preference for employing AUSTSWIM Licensed Teachers.
 The teachers may still be working towards meeting the licencing requirements and may not hold an AUSTSWIM Licence.
 Regardless of qualifications held, all teachers meet the minimum requirements for training and assessment, as outlined in the RLSSA Guidelines for Safe Pool Operation.

 Currently, there are no laws covering the requirement of water safety teacher training in Australia.
 To receive an AUSTSWIM School of Excellence recognition, every teacher must be trained to the highest standard.